marvinscham/disenchanter/README.md

 - Timestamp

 This information is generated per script run and saved as a tuple in a database on my server.

+### Build Executable

+If you trust the code but not the pre-built executable, feel free to build it yourself.

+I used [Ocra](https://github.com/larsch/ocra) with the config provided in [`build.cmd`](https://github.com/marvinscham/disenchanter/blob/main/build.cmd).